Antiz96/Linux-Desktop/Arch-Linux/Base_installation_RPI4_ARM.md

 ## Post base installation procedure for IceWM

-I use IceWM on my RPI also as it is really light :
+I use IceWM on my RPI as it is very light :

 https://github.com/Antiz96/Linux-Customisation/blob/main/Arch-Linux/Post_base_installation-IceWM.md